Vonng/pigsty/docs/PGSQL-DB.md

       - { name: wiki     ,owner: dbuser_wiki     ,revokeconn: true ,comment: wiki meta database }
 ```

-Each database definition is a dict with following fields:
+Each database definition is a dict with the following fields:

 ```yaml
 - name: meta                      # REQUIRED, `name` is the only mandatory field of a database definition